Converting your data from MySQL to MongoDB

-As mentioned in my previous post I'm working together with a friend on a project that was originally written for LAMP and is now converted to the MEAN stack.
+As I mentioned in my previous post, I’m working with a friend on a project that was originally built for LAMP and is now being ported to the MEAN stack.

 Note that some of the code snippets in this article use Italian variable names.
-We are currently working on renaming those to English as well to show better examples.
+We’re working on renaming those to English for better readability.

-At a high level, these are the tables that currently make up the database in the project:
+At a high level, these are the tables that make up the existing database:

-There are various joins that are needed here in order to get the right information out from the system.
-For example, if I want to display the departure times for a certain service I need to join the Services and Schedule table together.
+Various joins are needed to extract the right information.
+For example, if I want to display departure times for a certain service, I need to join the Services and Schedule tables together.

-Here's how a "simple" query looks like at the moment to get a list of public transport vehicles that stop (well, go through really) at a given stop:
+Here’s what a “simple” query looks like right now to get a list of public transport vehicles passing through a given stop:

 SELECT